Bannu Airport

 Bannu Airport (IATA: BNP, ICAO: OPBN) is a domestic airport located 6 nm (11 km) west of the city center of Bannu, in Khyber-Pakhtunkhwa province of Pakistan.

 It was constructed to provide services to Bannu's population and neighbouring communities.
-It is not as large as other airports of Pakistan.
+It is not as large as other public sector airports of Pakistan.

+The airport is not currently in operation except for emergency diversions.
+According to employees, no flights have taken here since about 2001.

+History

+The Central Development Working Party (CDWP) approved to release 715 million PKR for the upgradation of the airport in 2018.
+There has been no follow up on this project.

+In 2024 and 2025, Bannu Airport was mentioned in media reports citing various inactive airports across the country that were a burden on the exchequer.